circleguard/circlecore/_sources/replay-containers.rst.txt

 |Map|
 -----

-|Map|\s represnt a beatmap's top plays (ie leaderboard), as seen on the osu! website.
+|Map|\s represent a beatmap's top plays (ie leaderboard), as seen on the osu! website.

 When instantiating a |Map|, you must specify which scores you want from the map: